hsutter/cppfront/README.md

 cppfront does not yet have 'syntax 2' user-defined types (classes) or metaclasses.
 I look forward to starting to implement this in cppfront over the fall and winter... wish me luck!
 I anticipate that using the AST that cppfront has, which is much closer to a parse tree than a bound tree, is ideal for most metaclass applications which really are about a mental model of "generating source code"... some of what has made previous metaclass prototypes difficult was that they were working on fully bound trees which meant they had to remove work already done, whereas my original design of metaclasses was much closer to the source code level and that's what I aim to (try to) implement.

-I want to again thank Andrew Sutton and his colleagues Wyatt Childers and Jennifer Yao for their help in implementing the prototypes of this proposal, and everyone else who contributed feedback on the design.
+I want to again thank Andrew Sutton and his colleagues Wyatt Childers and Jennifer Yao for their help in implementing the Clang-based prototypes of this proposal, and everyone else who contributed feedback on the design.

 ### 2018: Updates to Lifetime and Metaclasses (see above)